sawbay/code3.0/README.md

 - LLM is shown the error and rewrites the code.
 - Each attempt is logged and used to fine-tune future decisions.

-## Code 3.0 framework
+## Code3 Framework
-Code 3.0 framework helps you to build Code 3.0 program, coordinate with other Code 3.0 programs to build a complete solution for you business needs.
+Code3 Framework helps you to build Code 3.0 program, coordinate with other Code 3.0 programs to build a complete solution for you business needs.